thosgood/this-weeks-finds/markdown/51-100/week081.md

 R(g) R(h) = c(g,h) R(gh)

 where c(g,h) is a phase depending on g and h.
-Folks call c(g,h) the
-\"cocycle\" of the projective representation.
+Folks call c(g,h) the "cocycle" of the projective representation.

-A projective unitary representation of a group H can also be thought of as a representation of a bigger group H\~ called a \"central extension\" of H. The idea is that this bigger group has a bunch of phases built into it to absorb the phase ambiguities in the projective representation of H. Let U(1) be the unit circle in the complex plane, a group under
+A projective unitary representation of a group H can also be thought of as a representation of a bigger group H\~ called a "central extension" of H. The idea is that this bigger group has a bunch of phases built into it to absorb the phase ambiguities in the projective representation of H. Let U(1) be the unit circle in the complex plane, a group under